LeeWilli/linux-shell-class/hw1.md

 How many did you count?

-# Goal: Learn to work with streams
+# Learn to work with streams

 Part 1: Create a new file and write to it via stdout
 - Run the following command in your Bash terminal: `echo "fruit" > meal.txt`